We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 One of the mistakes that most individuals make is clicking the link in the emails.
 You can check your account-related information from the Settings of your iOS device.

-If your Apple ID seems to work efficiently from the Settings, then the email is a scam, and there is no issue with your Apple ID.
+If your Apple ID seems to work efficiently from Settings, then the email is a scam, and there is no issue with your Apple ID.

 2. Change Your Apple ID Password